-Soft Dollar Benefits means all monetary and non-monetary benefits other than Commissions received by a Member from parties other than the Client in connection with a Financial AdvisoryPlanning Service-which may influence or have the perception of influencing the provision of Financial Advice by the Member.
-They do not include: Soft Dollar Benefits includes: fees derived directly from
+Soft Dollar Benefits means all monetary and non-monetary benefits other than Commissions received by a Member from parties other than the Client in connection with a Financial Planning Service.
+Soft Dollar Benefits includes:

-- Remuneration based on sales volumes, unless they are rebated in full to the Client-the Client in respect; - Remuneration benefits received for the sale of -of the Financial Advisory Service; and in house financial products; - Free or subsidised services or equipment such as office, computer hardware, or commercially available computer software; or - Free or subsidised attendance (including travel and accommodation), at or sponsorship of, conferences or functions of one or more days duration, conducted by a third party, where the principal eligibility is based on or related to business volumes written or held.
+- Additional rRemuneration based on sales volumes, unless they are rebated in full to the Client; - Preferential rRemuneration benefits received for the sale of in house financial products; - Free or subsidised services or equipment such as office rental or equipment,; - Free or subsidised computer hardware, ; - Free or commercially available subsidised computer software which is commercially available; or - Free or subsidised attendance (including travel and accommodation), at or sponsorship of, conferences or functions of one or more days duration, conducted by a third party, where the principal eligibility is based on or related to business volumes written or held.

-Soft Dollar Benefits excludes non-recurring fixed referral fees received by a Member as a result of referring a Client to otheranother service/product providersprovider provided that they are not Commissions and are disclosed to the Client by the Member.
+Soft Dollar Benefits excludes non-recurring fixed referral fees received by a Member as a result of referring a Client to another service/product provider provided that they are not Commissions and are disclosed to the Client by the Member.